Future of the Royal Netherlands Navy: Replacement

 In the 2022 Defense spending bill it was announced that at the end of their life cycle the four ships of the Holland-class will be replaced together with the two ships of the Rotterdam-class to form a new class of 'cross-over' ships with patrol-, amphibious- & emergency relief capabilities in mind.

-TRIFIC-program

-On 23 November 2022 it was revealed that the navy is investigating the possibility of purchasing four commercially available offshore supply type vessels and use these ships as missile carriers.
-This program was dubbed The Rapidly Increased Firepower Capability Royal Netherlands Navy (TRIFIC) and would become a low-manned ships, with the eventual goal of having a fully autonomous vessel.
-The TRIFIC-vessels can carry up to six container units with eight or more missiles (depending on missile size).
-One or more of these ships would accompany another vessel like a frigate or an OPV and use the guiding systems and radars of these ships to attack targets.

 Amphibious warfare

 Rotterdam-class LPDs

 The two ships in the Rotterdam-class, the Rotterdam and the Johan de Witt have had several Updates.
 With the midlife update of Johan de Witt planned to take place in 2021–2022.
 Amongst other things the radars will be updated, with Thales NS100 radar & Thales Scout Mk3 replacing the Thales Variant radar & Kelvin Hughes radar.